 Interview with Burnett Clay and Helen Phillips

 Burnett Clay is the grandmother and adoptive mother of Keith Bernard Clay, who was sentenced to death in 1997 for a 1994 robbery and murder in Houston, Harris County, Texas.
 Helen Phillips is Burnett Clay's sister.
 In Video 1, Clay and Phillips discuss Keith Clay's background; his life and ministry on Texas' Death Row; and his execution and funeral in 2003.
-They also discuss their relationship with Johnny Ray Johnson, another inmate and friend of Keith Clay's, to whom they ministered.
+They also discuss their relationship with Johnny Ray Johnson, another incarcerated individual and friend of Keith Clay's, to whom they ministered.
 In Video 2, Clay and Phillips describe growing up in their Church; their religious ministry; and their visits to Death Row.
 This interview took place on May 16, 2009 in Austin, Travis County, Texas.

 VIRGINIA RAYMOND: May 16, 2009.
 We’re here in Austin, Texas on Live Oak Street, at the home of Jennifer and Walter Long.
 We thank them for their hospitality.
 My name – the person talking is Virginia Raymond.
 The person behind the camera is Sabina Hinz-Foley.
 And also in the room are Ms. Clay’s daughter Cynthia Smith, and Danny Smith.
 Walter Long is also probably going to be walking in and out of the area.
 But just to go back, we are going to interview both of you today about two young men: your son Keith Clay, and also Johnny Johnson.
 Is that right?
 And you've consented to be interviewed.
 Well, thank you very much.
 Miss Clay, we can start with you.
 Just tell us a little bit about yourself - where you were born, how you grew up.